 AAA – Memphis Redbirds

-Current Standing – Fourth, one and one-half games behind Nashville (Brewers)
+Current Standing – First place, three games ahead of the Nashville Sounds (Brewers)

 AA – Springfield Cardinals